Read partitioned table data with PyODPS

 This example uses a DataWorks workspace in standard mode.
 When you create the workspace, do not select Join Public Preview of DataStudio .
 Workspaces in public preview are not compatible with this example.

-1. Create tables and upload data.
-For instructions, see Create tables and upload data.
+1. Create a table and upload data.
+For more information, see Create a table and upload data.

-• The following DDL statement creates the partitioned table user_detail.
+• The table creation statement for the partitioned table user_detail is as follows.

 CREATE TABLE IF NOT EXISTS user_detail